Ssdghaghili/Ssdghaghili/README.md

 - 👋 Hi, I’m Sadegh Aghili
 - 👨‍💻 I'm Studying Computer Engineering
-- 👀 I’m interested in Coding in JavaScript, Python, Cpp, HTML, CSS and ReactJS.
+- 👀 I’m interested Coding in JavaScript, Python, Cpp, HTML, CSS and ReactJS.
 - 🌱 I’m currently learning new skills to improve my self
 - 📫 you can reach me with @sdghaghili on social media